 - Medical School of Wisconsin

 - Pacific University

 Pre-professional health advisers:

 Since admission to health profession schools is highly competitive it is essential that you become informed and obtain advising from the science faculty.
 Besides the two pre-professional health advisors, any of the biology or chemistry faculty are knowledgeable, available, and willing to help students.
 Faculty can assist you as you plan your college curriculum.
 They can also aid you with your application and admission requirements: such as course requirements, MCAT tests, mock interviews, research, and internships.

 The Department of Biology and Chemistry offers seminars and sessions with practicing health professionals.
 It is imperative that you attend these information sessions.

 Students should be aware that in addition to meeting the minimal entrance requirements into medical or dental school, good grades (3.5 or above) and a strong performance on the national admissions tests (MCAT, DAT, or GRE) are essential.
 Also necessary for admission are letters of recommendation and an interview with the professional school's admissions committee.
 It is also very beneficial to have clinical and/or research experience.

 Further information summarizing the resources available at George Fox and the process for applying and being accepted into a health profession school can be found by following links for the the appropriate pre-professional health field above.

 A very helpful book for all pre-professional health professions is the Health Professions Admissions Guide, published by the National Association of Advisors for the Health Professions (NAAHP).
-This book is available for check-out from the science building office or can be purchased on the NAAHP website.
+This book can be purchased on the NAAHP website.

 Another helpful website is http://explorehealthcareers.org/en/home.